 Mumbai (Bombay), home to Bollywood, an impressive number of billionaires, and the luxurious Taj Mahal Palace, is India’s largest city and economic hub.
-It is the capital city of the highly industrialised Maharashtra State, and was recently immortalised in the iconic film "Slumdog Millionaire."
+It is the capital city of the highly industrialized Maharashtra State, and was immortalized in the iconic film "Slumdog Millionaire."
 Like any other major Indian city, Mumbai has its share of slums.
 The only difference is that here, the literacy rate among slum dwellers is much higher.
-Its large, polyglot population speaks predominantly Marathi, Hindi, Guajarati and English with 12 other dialects spoken throughout.
+Its large, polyglot population speaks predominantly Marathi, Hindi, Gujarati and English with 12 other dialects spoken throughout.

-The city boasts an impressive bus transport network that spans the entire city, but you’ll need sharp elbows if you hope to secure a seat; Mumbai's buses carry well over 5.5 million passengers per day.
+The city boasts an impressive bus transport network that spans the entire city, but you’ll need sharp elbows if you hope to secure a seat.
 Similarly, the Mumbai Suburban Railway is said to be the city’s commuter lifeline.
 The 4,500 commuters crammed daily into trains with a rated capacity of 1,700 bring heightened meaning to the phrase "rush-hour hell."

 In this densely populated city, space is at a premium and rental prices often rival those of major western cities.
 Fortunately the modern apartment complexes that house expat enclaves are designed with a range of facilities, such as gyms, clubhouses, gardens and playgrounds.